framewiki/awesome-framework/contributing/index.md

         - Add a link to the page in the appropriate place in the main README.md file.
     - See the [Formatting](/contributing/formatting.md) page for more detail on how different types of changes should be formatted.
-    - See the [Code Ownership](/contributing/code-ownership.md) page for information about code ownershp and to determine whether you should be marked as the codeowner for your changes.
 3. Open a Pull Request into the main branch of this repo.
     - Be sure to give your pull request a descriptive name and include a summary of what you changed in the body of the PR.